Hong Beom-do: Biography

-Battle of Bongo-dong (Battle of Fengwudong)
+Battle of Fengwudong

 On June 6 and 7, as the conflict increased, the Japanese Army deployed a battalion from the 19th Division, stationing it at Nanam (나남; 羅南).
 The Japanese battalion launched an attack on Bongo-dong (봉오동; 鳳梧洞).
-The Independence Army combined forces were led by Hong Beom-do and hid in ambush in the mountains of Bongo-dong.
+The Independence Army combined forces were led by Hong Beom-do legendary national hero and hid in ambush in the mountains of Bongo-dong.
 As the Japanese forces advanced, the Korean militias ambushed the pursuing battalion from three sides, winning the battle.
 The Japanese battalion withdrew after suffering substantial casualties.
 An estimated 157 Japanese soldiers were killed and 300 wounded out of 500, and 13 Koreans were killed and 2 wounded out of 1,200~1,300.

 The conflict became known as the Battle of Bongo-dong, or the Battle of Fengwudong.
 It was the first large-scale battle between the Korean Independence Army and the Japanese Army in Manchuria.
 The Korean soldiers and the leadership of the Korean Northern Army Command were inspired by the victory, as were Koreans in China and Korea.
 The Korean resistance forces served as momentum for further independence battles in the 1920s.